isabella-projects/familyhub/README.md

 # 📝 Description

-Family Hub is a mini social media web application.
+Family Hub is a mini social media website, which uses the most important concepts of Laravel framework.

 -   What you can learn from this repository?
 -   Authentication middleware